-- 8.1 The Academy is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area. - 8.2 When new pupils join our academy, parents and carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on the academy website.
-Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to contact Norfolk Children's Advice &Duty Service. - 8.3 We are committed to working with parents positively, openly and honestly.
+- 8.1 The school is committed to working in partnership with parents/carers to safeguard and promote the welfare of children and to support them to understand our statutory responsibilities in this area. - 8.2 When new pupils join our school, parents and carers will be informed that we have a Safeguarding Policy.
+A copy will be provided to parents on request and is available on the school website.
+Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to contact Norfolk Children's Advice & Duty Service (CADS) or the Suffolk Multi Agency Safeguarding Hub (MASH). - 8.3 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so in order to safeguard a child from harm. - 8.4 We will seek to share with parents any concerns we may have about their child unless to do so may place a child at increased risk of harm.
-A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the DSL making a referral to Norfolk CADS/ Suffolk MASH in those circumstances where it is appropriate to do so.

-8.5 In order to keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding:

-- Full names and contact details of all adults with whom the child normally lives; - Full names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above); - Full details of any other adult authorised by the parent to collect the child from the academy (if different from the above).
+We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to safeguard a child from harm. - 8.4 We will seek to share with parents any concerns we may have about their child unless to do so may place a child at increased risk of harm.
+A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the DSL making a referral to Norfolk CADS/ Suffolk MASH in those circumstances where it is appropriate to do so. - 8.5 In order to keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding: - Full names and contact details of all adults with whom the child normally lives. - Full names and contact details of all persons with parental responsibility (if different from above). - Emergency contact details (if different from above). - Full details of any other adult authorised by the parent to collect the child from the school (if different from the above).

-The Academy will retain this information on the pupil file.
-The academy will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission and the academy has been supplied with the adult's full details in writing.
+The school will retain this information on the pupil file.
+The school will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission and the school has been supplied with the adult's full details in writing.

-8.6 At the Academy we are working in partnership with Norfolk and Suffolk Constabulary and Norfolk and Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
-In order to achieve this, Norfolk Multi-Agency Safeguarding Hub and Suffolk Multi-agency Safeguarding Hub will share police information of all domestic incidents where one of pupils has been present with the Designated Safeguarding Leads.
+8.6 At the school we are working in partnership with Norfolk and Suffolk Constabulary and Norfolk and Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
+To achieve this, Norfolk Children's Advice & Duty Service and Suffolk Multi-Agency Safeguarding Hub will share police information of all domestic incidents where one of pupils has been present or experienced a missing episode with the Designated Safeguarding Leads.
 On receipt of any information, the DSL will decide on the appropriate support the child requires, this could be silent or overt.
-All information sharing and resulting actions will be undertaken in accordance with the Norfolk Joint Agency Protocol for Domestic Abuse-Notifications to Schools.
+All information sharing and resulting actions will be undertaken in accordance with the Norfolk Operation Encompass Protocol and Suffolk Operation Encompass.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.